Jarred Kelenic Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in the league.

-- The Rays have the second-ranked team ERA among all league pitching staffs (3.60).
+- The Rays' 3.66 team ERA ranks fourth among all league pitching staffs.

-- The Rays rank 11th in baseball in home runs allowed (87 total, one per game).
+- Rays pitchers combine to give up 88 home runs (one per game), the 10th-fewest in the league.

-- The righty last pitched on Sunday against the Kansas City Royals, when he tossed five innings, allowing one earned run while giving up four hits.
+- The righty last pitched on Wednesday against the Arizona Diamondbacks, when he threw four innings, allowing six earned runs while giving up seven hits.

-- In six games this season, the 29-year-old has amassed a 4.45 ERA and 13.4 strikeouts per nine innings, while allowing a batting average of .228 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.